 The Pros and Cons of Working from Home… My Story!

-The idea of working from home can sound blissful: no more time wasted sitting in traffic or standing in an overcrowded train; you can work around your family; no travel costs; flexibility, and if you feel like it, you can work in your PJs and dressing gown so you don’t have to worry about suits, make-up or hair!
+The idea of working from home can sound blissful: no more time wasted sitting in traffic or standing in an overcrowded train, you can work around your family, no travel costs, more flexibility and, if you feel like it, you can work in your PJs and dressing gown so you don’t have to worry about suits, make-up or hair!

-All of these were reasons why I decided to start working from home 16 years ago, but I must say, there are some points I hadn’t considered and I wanted to share these before you decide to “jump ship” and go it alone.
+All of these were reasons why 19 years ago, whilst pregnant with my eldest son, I decided to set up a business that would allow me to work from home.
+But I must say, there are some points I hadn’t considered and I wanted to share these before you decide to “jump ship” and go it alone.

-Although I had known I would often be working around the children, I hadn’t anticipated how exhausting this could be.
-For example, in order to take the children to mother and toddler sessions, or to spend time together in the school holidays and go on school trips during term time, you will often need to work late at night and into the early hours to make up the time.
-And whilst it is lovely not having to request annual leave or phone work to explain you have a poorly child, you still have deadlines to meet so you do have to find the time from somewhere in the day (or night!).
+Although I had known I would often be working around my children, I hadn’t anticipated how exhausting this could be.
+For example, in order to take them to mother and toddler sessions, or to spend time together in the school holidays and go on school trips during term time, you will often need to work late at night and into the early hours to make up the time.
+And whilst it is lovely not having to request annual leave or phone work to explain you have a poorly child, you still have deadlines to meet so you do have to find the time from somewhere in the day (or night)!